ajmiller611/tetris_game/README.md

 the GUI but can cause confusion when it comes to the position of elements in deeper layers.
 This confusion occurs since each surface has its own positional data.

+___

 ## Technologies

-* Python version: 3.11
+* Python version: 3.10 and above
 * Pygame version: 2.3

+___

 ## Getting started

+To run, install Python 3.10 or above by going to https://www.python.org/downloads/.

-To run in a python IDE, open the terminal or command prompt and install pygame by running:
+For Windows, install the Pygame library by opening a powershell or command prompt and run:

     $ pip install pygame

+For Mac, install the Pygame library by opening the terminal and run:

+    % pip3 install pygame

+The project can then be opened in the IDE of your choice that supports Python.

+___

 ## Sources
 The debug file was made by Clear Code https://www.youtube.com/@ClearCode
 Even though the debug file isn't needed for a working version of this game, I wanted to include it as a small tool I used during the development of this program.

+___

 ## Contact info
 Email: ajmiller611@live.com